vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ### Authorization in tests

 Next, we will test for authentication and to check that our `@PreAuthorize` rules are functioning.
 Recall earlier we have a `TreeServiceSecurity` class that adds `@PreAuthorize` to our service methods.
-Lets test this using a user of insufficent privilege:
+Lets test this using a user of insufficient privilege:

 ```kotlin
     @Test